github/docs/data/reusables/actions/creating-a-runner-group-for-an-enterprise.md

 Always include a security admonition above this procedure.
 This is either one of the following, depending on whether the context is self-hosted runners or larger runners.

-{% data reusables.actionsself-hosted-runner-security-admonition %}
+{% data reusables.actions.self-hosted-runner-security-admonition %}
 {% data reusables.actions.hosted-runner-security-admonition %}

 {% endcomment %}

 Enterprises can add their runners to groups for access management.
 Enterprises can create groups of runners that are accessible to specific organizations in the enterprise account{% ifversion restrict-groups-to-workflows %} or to specific workflows{% endif %}.
 Organization owners can then assign additional granular repository{% ifversion restrict-groups-to-workflows %} or workflow{% endif %} access policies to the enterprise runner groups.
 For information about how to create a runner group with the REST API, see the enterprise endpoints in the [{% data variables.product.prodname_actions %} REST API](/rest/reference/actions#self-hosted-runner-groups).